 In men, testosterone is a both a hormone and a steroid.
 Testosterone is crucial in male reproductive organ development, and is responsible for male characteristics such as increased muscle mass, body hair, and deep voices.
-Approximately one in three men over the age of 45 will experience low testosterone.
+Approximately one in three men over the age of 45 will experience low testosterone (Low T).
 After 30, men naturally start to experience a gradual decline in testosterone levels.
 When levels become very low, they may be diagnosed with hypogonadism, the medical term used to describe a low production of the hormone testosterone.

 Low testosterone symptoms